OlivierSohn/hamazed/BACKLOG.md

         if all mononotechannel elements enveloppes are done. the function should take the isUsed lock of the instrument else race conditions will occur.
   - one to finalize the synth (and hence return the channels) : after calling this we remove the pair.

+- we can improve the memory layout of audioelements : today, almost half the bits are unused in MonoNoteChannel<VolumeAdjustedOscillator<AHDSREnvelope<float, EnvelopeRelease::ReleaseAfterDecay>>>.
+(see testFreeList)

 - make a player app where a melody is played and we can interactively change the instrument used to play it.